This post may contain affiliate links. For more information, read my disclosure policy.

 large homemade marshmallows laid on top of powdered sugar on a cutting board.

 I love marshmallows in things (like marshmallow pie) but I’ve never been one to just eat one plain – until I learned how to make them myself.
-Homemade is a game changer – you’ll never know how mediocre store bought ones are until you make them at home.
+Homemade Marshmallows are a game changer – you’ll never know how mediocre store bought ones are until you make them at home.

 Making marshmallows can seem like a daunting task, but I promise they are easy to make.
-Eating homemade marshmallows is so much better than store-bought ones because the texture is soft and fluffy and they have so much flavor.
+The texture is soft and fluffy and they have so much flavor.
 Plus you can change the flavors easily by switching up the extracts you use.

 ingredients in homemade marshmallows.